AbnerLandim/chat-next-app/README.md

 - **Next.js**: Front-end framework for building server-side rendered React applications.
 - **WebSockets/Socket.io**: Enables real-time communication between the client and the server.
 - **Docker**: Containerization platform used to package the application for smooth deployment across environments.
-- **Styled Components/TailwindCSS**: For styling the application with reusable components or utility-first CSS.
+- **TailwindCSS**: For styling the application with reusable components or utility-first CSS.

 ## Getting Started